EVBTales/EVBTales/AuburnE1.md

 “Follow me.”
 Carden whispers and begins leading the way towards the back of the shop where the buyer’s desk would be.
 As your group approaches, you feel as if something is playing tricks with your vision, like the wall around the desk has shattered in the darkness of the shop.
 It isn’t until you are very close to the desk that you realize what your vision couldn’t make sense of: a giant black web.

 “Djieien!”
-Sacha whispers in panic.
+Fable whispers in panic.
 “We have to get out of here.”

 As the group turns to leave, the door slams shut, sending all of you into darkness.
 Despite the stillness of your group in their fear, the creaking of wood continues, and approaches.
 Hissing and clicking begin as you feel the presence of Djieien come near, anger and pain radiating over you.